ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.jsoneditorrulebase.editproperty.md

 DetailedResult&lt;[JsonObject](./ts-json.jsonobject.md)<!-- -->, [JsonPropertyEditFailureReason](./ts-json.editor.jsonpropertyeditfailurereason.md)<!-- -->&gt;

-If the property was edited, returns Success with a JSON object containing the edited results and with detail 'edited'.
-If this property should be deferred for later consideration or merg, Succeeds with detail 'deferred' and an JsonObject to be finalized.
-If the rule does not affect this property, fails with detail 'inapplicable'.
-If an error occurred while processing the error, returns Failure with detail 'error'.
+If the property was edited, returns `Success` with a [JsonObject](./ts-json.jsonobject.md) containing the edited results and with detail `'edited'`<!-- -->.
+If this property should be deferred for later consideration or merge, `Success` with detail `'deferred'` and a [JsonObject](./ts-json.jsonobject.md) to be finalized.
+If the rule does not affect this property, returns `Failure` with detail `'inapplicable'`<!-- -->.
+If an error occurred while processing the error, returns `Failure` with detail `'error'`<!-- -->.